 The risk of making mistakes when forming a limited company online is further reduced if you use the services of a company formation agent.

 At Rapid Formations, each and every application is carefully checked for any errors and anomalies that may slip through the built-in checks.
-This additional level of review significantly minimises instances of rejected applications at Companies House.
+This additional level of review significantly minimises instances of company formation mistakes and rejected applications.